What is Third Party Car Insurance?

 For more information, check out the Third Party Car Insurance policy documents Is CTP the same as Third Party insurance?

 Third Party Car Insurance is different to CTP (Compulsory Third Party).
 CTP Insurance covers your liability to other people’s injuries involving your vehicle.
-Third Party Car Insurance provides covers for damage your car causes to other people's property or car, up to $20 million.
+Third party property damage covers liability for accidental damage to other people's vehicles and property arising from the use of your car, up to $20 million.

 Because we're so busy offering great car insurance at a low price, Bingle doesn't offer CTP insurance – check out AAMI or Suncorp Insurance (who, like Bingle, are also part of The Suncorp Network).
 How do I contact Bingle?